The Sandersons Farm Championship is played annually in Mississippi. The tournament has been part of the PGA Tour schedule since 1968.

 From 1999 to 2006, the tournament was known as the Southern Farm Bureau Classic, from 2007 to 2011 as the Viking Classic and in 2012 as the True South Classic.
-The current tournament sponsor, Sanderson Farms, is one of the United States’ leading food corporations and is based in Mississippi.
+The current tournament sponsor, Sanderson Farms, took over sponsorship in 2013 and is one of the United States’ leading food corporations based in Mississippi.

-Historically, the event was played opposite one of the majors or a WGC event and was deemed an “alternate event” on the PGA Tour.
-This year the tournament is a full-field, stand-alone event on the Tour.
-The winner will receive the full benefits of a regular PGA Tour event, with 500 FedEx Cup points and an invitation to The Masters.
-The prize purse this year is $6.6 million, a 50% increase from 2018, with the winner getting $1,188,000.
+Historically, the tournament was played opposite one of the Majors or a WGC event and was deemed an “alternate event” on the PGA Tour.
+However, last year the tournament was elevated to a full-field, stand-alone event on the Tour.
+The winner receives the full benefits of a regular PGA Tour event, with 500 FedEx Cup points and an invitation to The Masters.

 The Country Club of Jackson opened in 1914.
 It is a private club with 27 holes comprising three sets of nine holes, Dogwood, Azalea and Cypress.
 Dogwood and Azalea combine for the championship course with Dogwood serving as the opening nine holes.
 The championship layout measures 7,421 yards from the back sticks.

 Originally designed by Dick Wilson, John Fought redesigned the championship course in 2008/09.
-The course is best characterised as open parkland with small, tricky greens.
-The green complexes vary in size and are often sitting-up with testing run-off areas.
+The remodeled layout can be best described as a parkland style routing with smallish, tricky greens.
+The green complexes vary in size 5,000 to 8,500 square feet and are often sitting-up with testing run-off areas.

 Last year, Sebastian Munoz captured his maiden title in the Sanderson’s Farm Championship.
 He closed with a -2 (70), which included a 15 foot birdie on the 18th to force a playoff with Sungjae Im.
 Munoz won with a par on the first extra hole for the win.